31-Year-Old Pitcher – Atlanta Braves

 The Braves signed Floyd to a one-year, $4 million deal in December of 2013.

-Floyd (elbow) will face live hitters in batting practice Wednesday, David O'Brien of the Atlanta Journal-Constitution reports.
+Floyd (elbow) is healing well thus far, David O'Brien of the Atlanta Journal-Constitution reports.

 To instantly reveal our fantasy analysis of every player – including Gavin Floyd – simply subscribe now.